 Paul Basler

-Basler is a frequent guest performer and composer at national and international music festivals, horn society workshops and educational institutions.
-He has been a member of the Brevard, Charleston, Valdosta, Greenville and Asheville Symphonies and continues to maintain a busy performing schedule throughout the United States and abroad.
-Basler has received American Cultural Affairs Specialist Grants from the U.S. Department of State and for ten years served as Visiting Artist with the Dominican Republic’s Ministry of Culture and National Conservatory of Music.
+Paul Basler is Professor of Music at the University of Florida, where he has taught since 1993.
+Before joining the UF faculty, he served as the Fulbright Senior Lecturer in Music at Kenyatta University (Kenya), taught at Western Carolina University, and was the North Carolina Visiting Artist in Residence at Caldwell Community College.
+A frequent guest performer, lecturer, and composer at national and international festivals, horn society workshops, and universities, he also serves on the faculty of the prestigious Cormont Horn Camp (previously known as Kendall Betts Horn Camp).
+Basler has performed with the Brevard, Charleston, Valdosta, Greenville, and Asheville Symphonies and maintains an active performing schedule throughout the United States and abroad.
+He has been awarded American Cultural Affairs Specialist Grants from the U.S. Department of State and spent ten years as Visiting Artist with the Dominican Republic’s Ministry of Culture and National Conservatory of Music.